Participation

 Governance

-The Task work is coordinated by Operating Agents (OAs) from organizations VTT and DTU represented respectively by Raúl Prieto and Charlotte Bay Hasager.
+The Task work is coordinated by Operating Agent (OA) from organization DTU represented by Charlotte Bay Hasager and Co-Operating Agent (Co-OA) Christian Bak.

 Work Package Leaders and Co-Leaders coordinate the technical content within their work packages.